ARTICLE

 Compliance burden

-The regulatory landscape is becoming increasingly complex – especially so in APAC, a region with a diversity of markets.
+The regulatory landscape is becoming increasingly complex — especially in APAC, a region with a diversity of markets.
 For instance, the implementation of new accounting standards like IFRS 17 has fundamentally changed how insurers measure and report their contract liabilities.
 This, combined with a growing global focus on ESG disclosures and climate-risk reporting, places a significant burden on compliance departments, diverting resources that could otherwise be used for innovation and growth.

 AIM is designed with compliance monitoring in mind, using Bloomberg’s wealth of current information to power constant regulatory surveillance.
 Meanwhile the MARS XVA and Hedge Accounting modules enable insurers to precisely manage and report on the valuation adjustments from currency and interest rate volatility, which is crucial for controlling high forex related costs and complying with regulatory standards like IFRS 17 and LDTI.